 Calculating your operating cash flow can illustrate just how solvent your company is at any given time.
 Some negative cash flow here and there doesn't always spell disaster, but you can certainly get a grip on trends that may indicate the direction of your business.

-You can use this formula to discover any glaring issues that can be solved rather quickly, such as purchasing less inventory or extending repayment terms.
+You can use this formula to discover glaring issues that can be solved quickly, such as purchasing less inventory or extending repayment terms.
 Calculating OCF may also indicate that it's time to raise prices on your products or services or evaluate cash flow loans to assist in the short term.